Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Asymptotic Theory

-The relatedness of sector $i$ within the group of considered sectors, as defined in Definition \ref{defination 1}, is measured by the sum of the distances between the projection matrix spanned by common factors of sector $i$ and the those of other sectors in the group.
+To better analyze the statistical properties of estimation from multi-task optimization \eqref{PCA loss Multi}, we further define which measures the population relatedness of sector $i$ with respect to other sectors.
+The relatedness of sector $i$ within the group of considered sectors is measured by the sum of the distances between the projection matrix spanned by common factors of sector $i$ and the those of other sectors in the group.
 It is evident that a smaller $\varphi_i$ indicates stronger relatedness with other sectors, and therefore reflects more homogeneous information among groups.
-When $\varphi_i = 0$, the common factors across all sectors share the same information, representing a state of complete homogeneity.
-Note that $\varphi_i = O(M)$ since the distance between projection matrix is measured by spectral norm.
+When $\varphi_i = 0$, the common factors across all sectors share the same information.\footnote{Factors in different sectors may differ, but they span the same factor space.} Note that $\varphi_i = O(M)$ since the distance between projection matrix is measured by spectral norm.
+Further let $\hat{\Theta}_T^{(m)}$ denote the $K_m \times K_m$ diagonal matrix of the first $K_m$ largest eigenvalues of matrix